runtimelabs-inc/.github/profile/README.md

 We treat **time as a first-class interface** for managing memory, agency, and behavior — unlocking a new class of intelligent systems.

-## It's Time
+## It's About Time

-Achieving artificial general intelligence requires more than scaling models — it demands **grounded intelligence in space and time**, where agents are embedded in the physical context of users, organizations, and environments.
+Achieving artificial general intelligence requires more than scaling models — it demands grounded intelligence in space and time, where agents are embedded in the physical context of users, organizations, and environments.

 A core axis of this grounding is **time**.
 Just as general relativity reveals that all physical systems are constrained by spacetime, intelligent systems must reason and act within the temporal structure of real-world commitments, causality, and feedback.